yinxiangshi/SMAPI/docs/mod-build-config.md

 ```

 ### Create release zip
-By default, a zip file will be created in the build output when you rebuild the code.
-This zip file
+A zip file is also created in the build output folder when you rebuild the code.
+This contains the
-contains all the files needed to share your mod in the recommended format for uploading to Nexus
+same files deployed to the `Mods` folder, in the recommended format for uploading to Nexus Mods or
-Mods or other sites.
+other sites.

 You can change the zipped folder name (and zip name) by adding this above the first
 `</PropertyGroup>` in your `.csproj`: